brico-labs/bricolabs-auto-assistance-sheet/README.md

 $ npm install
 ```

 Create a new directory called data/.
-Currently the code searches for two files: "members.csv" and "honorificMembers.csv".
+Currently the code searches for two files: "members.csv" and "honorificMembers.csv"*.
 You, as the current secretary, should download two pages as CSVs from the member list spreadsheet and place.
 This directory is intentionally excluded from the .gitignore and should never be included otherwise.

 ```
 node auto-entry.js